model-railroad-infoguy.com |

 There are a few basic techniques to do this.
 Go outside and look at a cloudy sky.
 The clouds are further apart directly overhead and get closer and closer as they approach the horizon.
 Their bottoms are in shadow.
 The sky is bluer overhead and gets progressively hazier and grayer as it gets to the horizon.

 Once dry, I used Mini Premier latex low lustre paint with built-in foam brush to create the clouds.
 These are small containers for testing paint color that decorators use.
+Other brands sell tubes or small cans of paint.
 Another brand I've used are labeled Debbie Travis from Trileaf Distribution in Toronto, Canada.
 I found mine at Canadian Tire and Home Depot.
 Check the paint department where you shop. they'll have something similar.

 Some people use jagged cutout cloud-shaped templates and spray paint the clouds while moving the template.
 This is an old photographic technique for dodging to avoid sharp edges.
 I prefer the foam brush technique for blending the colors.
 Don't forget to add a few birds flying with a little black paint.

-These are my cloud-painting results using foam brushes, sponges and test paint containers.
+The photo on the right is my cloud-painting result using foam brushes, sponges and test paint containers.

 Here is an excellent example of fall foliage painted on a background photographed on the CARM 2008 layout tour.